Dev Benegal

 Dev Benegal is an Indian filmmaker and screenwriter, most known for his debut film English, August (1994), which won the Best Feature Film in English at the 42nd National Film Awards.

 Early life and education

 Dev was born in New Delhi to Som Benegal, a theatre director, and his wife Suman.

 Dev Benegal grew up in New Delhi.
 In 1979, he left Delhi for Mumbai (then Bombay), to pursue a career in movies.
-He won an Asian Cultural Council grant in Film, Video & Photography to study Film History in the Cinema Studies Program at New York University from 1989–90.
+He won an Asian Cultural Council grant in Film, Video & Photography to study Film History in the Cinema Studies Program at New York University from 1989 to 1990.

 Career

 Early career

 He began his career with legendary animator Ram Mohan and got his first job with Shashi Kapoor's Filmvalas.
 After assisting Shyam Benegal in films like Kalyug (1980), Mandi (1983) and his famous documentary on Satyajit Ray—Satyajit Ray, Filmmaker (1984)—Dev Benegal directed a series of short short films, Kalpavriksha: The Tree of Life (1988), Kanakambaram: Cloth: of Gold (1987), and Anantarupam: The Infinite Forms (1987).
 He directed several documentaries, including Shabana!
 (2003) with Indian film star Shabana Azmi and Abhivardhan: Building for a New Life (1992).